cysouw/diathesis/text/c03_summaryDia.md

 The unmarked ~~Resultativ~~ (full discussion in [@sec:prepositions-action-result] and subsequent sections) is a chained diathesis.
 A new accusative object is introduced ('objective') and the erstwhile object is demoted to a prepositional phrase ('antipassive').
 However, these two remappings are tightly intertwined and have to occur together.
 Semantically, the effect is describing the result of an action and the diathesis is highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is crucially different as there is no chained remapping in the latter.

-An example is shown in [@next] with the verb *brechen* 'to break'.
-This verb can be used with an accusative argument describing the role of the broken thing, here *Felsen* 'rock' [@next a].
-Alternatively, a different role can be marked with an accusative, namely the result of the breaking, here *Loch* 'hole' [@next b].
-In this usage, a location is obligatory present in the sentence, here *in den Felsen* 'in the rock' [@next b,c].
-This location represents the place at which the resulting of the breaking is found, so this location is the broken thing itself.
+This construction is typically used to express that something is removed as a result of an action.
+An example is shown in [@next] with the verb *waschen* 'to wash'.
+This verb can be used with an accusative argument describing the role of the washee, here *Hose* 'trousers' [@next a].
+Alternatively, a different role can be marked with an accusative, namely the result of the washing, here *Fleck* 'stain' [@next b].
+In this usage, a location *aus meiner Hose* 'from my trousers' is obligatory present in the sentence [@next c].
+This obligatory location represents the washee.

 ::: ex
 a.
-Ich breche den Felsen.
+Ich wasche meine Hose.
 b.
-Ich breche ein Loch in den Felsen.
+Ich wasche den Fleck aus meiner Hose.
-c. ^* Ich breche ein Loch.
+c. ^* Ich wasche den Fleck.
 :::

 ## Chained deobjective diatheses ~~[PBJ › OBJ › Ø]~~

 ### *Präverb Antiresultativ* {#sec:summary-antiresultativ}

 The ~~Präverb Antiresultativ~~ (full discussion in [@sec:preverb-location-antiresultative]) is the reverse of the previous *Resultativ* ([@sec:summary-resultativ]).
-Verbs like *pressen* 'to squeeze' [@next a] obligatorily take an accusative result, here *Saft* 'juice', and a prepositional object from which the result originates, here *aus der Zitrone* 'from the citron' [@next b].
-With a preverb *auspressen* 'to squeeze' [@next c] the accusative result is dropped ('deobjective') and the originating prepositional object from which the result was produced is turned into a new accusative role ('applicative').
+Verbs like *klopfen* 'to pound' [@next a] take an accusative result, here *Staub* 'dust', and also an obligatory prepositional location from which the result originates, here *von meinem Mantel* 'from my coat' [@next b].
+With a preverb *ausklopfen* [@next c] the accusative result is dropped ('deobjective') and the originating prepositional object is turned into a new accusative role ('applicative').
 However, these two remappings are tightly intertwined and can only be used together.
 Semantically, there is a close connection to the *Präverb Delokativ* diathesis ([@sec:summary-praverb-delokativ]), though there is no chained remapping in the latter.

 ::: ex
 a.
-Ich presse den Saft aus der Zitrone.
+Ich klopfe den Staub von meinem Mantel.
-b. ^* Ich presse den Saft.
+b. ^* Ich klopfe den Staub.
 c.
-Ich presse die Zitrone aus.
+Ich klopfe meinen Mantel aus.
 :::